 Children who have been diagnosed with ADHD often have much more difficulty in structured classroom settings than they do at home, so it is essential to include child care providers and teachers in the treatment process.

-At Encompass Mental Health, I work with children up to age 10 that have been diagnosed with ADHD.
+At Encompass Mental Health, we work with that have been diagnosed with ADHD.
 Services may include individual therapy, group therapy, parenting/family therapy and consultation with childcare and education staff.
-No matter what combination of services are involved, my main goal is to offer support and guidance to parents and child care or education staff as they help this child to learn how to manage ADHD symptoms and function at a more age-appropriate level.
+No matter what combination of services are involved, our main goal is to offer support and guidance to parents and child care or education staff as they help this child to learn how to manage ADHD symptoms and function at a more age-appropriate level.